-A dad has shared some thoughtful things new dads with breastfeeding partners need to know.
-Along with some helpful ways to support nursing mums, and well, now we want to hug him.
+A dad has shared some thoughtful things new fathers with breastfeeding partners need to know, along with some helpful ways to support nursing mums, and well, now we want to hug him.

 Dudes, listen up

-The dad, Muhammed Nitoto, took to Facebook to take part in Breastfeeding Awareness Month.
+The dad, Muhammed Nitoto, took to Facebook in honour of Breastfeeding Awareness Month.

 “Last month was Breastfeeding Awareness Month.
-So I figured I’d drop some knowledge on my fellow dads and soon-to-be dads,” he writes, alongide a selfie of him and his tired wife breastfeeding.
+So I figured I’d drop some knowledge on my fellow dads and soon-to-be dads,” he writes, alongside a selfie of him and his tired wife breastfeeding.

 “Here’s what it looks like for the first few weeks or months after your child is born.
 Yup if mom breastfeeds they pretty much are tucked like this and at times you’ll wonder ‘what is there for me to do?'” he types.